 Company has not granted or taken any loans, secured or unsecured to or

-from companies, firms or parties covered in the register maintained
+from companies, firms, or other parties covered in the register

-In our opinion and according to the information and explanations given
+iv.
+In our opinion and according to the information and explanations

-to us, there is an adequate internal control system commensurate with
+given to us, there is an adequate internal control system commensurate

-the size of the Company and the nature of its business for the purchase
+with the size of the Company and the nature of its business for the

-of inventory, fixed assets and also for the sale of services.
-During
+purchase of inventory, fixed assets and also for the sale of services.

-the course of our audit, we have not observed any continuing failure to
+During the course of our audit, we have not observed any continuing

 v.
-According to the information and explanations given to us, there is
+According to the information and explanations given to us, there are

-no contract or arrangement referred to in section 301 of the Companies
+no contracts or arrangements referred to in section 301 of the

-Act, 1956 that need to be entered in the register required to be
+Companies Act, 1956 that need to be entered in the register required to

 vi.
-According to the information and explanations given to us, the
+According to information and explanations given to us, the Company

-Company has not accepted any deposits from the public and hence
+has not accepted any deposits from the public and hence directives

-directives issued by the Reserve Bank of India and the provisions of
+issued by the Reserve Bank of India and the provisions of Sections 58A

-sections 58A and 58AA of the Companies Act, 1956 and the rules framed
+and 58AA of the Companies Act, 1956 and the rules framed there under

 vii.
 In our opinion, the Company has an internal audit system